 In general, every chopping board model requires proper maintenance for it to remain in good condition.
 Good maintenance practice will elongate its service life and make your work more efficient.
 Glass boards are the easiest to clean compared to plastic and wooden ones.
 Additionally, it lacks the cutting marks that harbor pathogens.
 However, the glass board requires a lot more care when handling since it is brittle.
 Both bamboo and wooden boards require oiling to protect them from harmful micro-organisms and water.

 Mainly, the oiling of cutting boards requires either wax or any food-safe oil.
-All you need is to apply this oil on the board’s surface and polish it using a clean cloth after some minutes.
+All you need is to apply this oil to the board’s surface and polish it using a clean cloth after some minutes.
 Also, proper storage of your board is quite paramount.
-Simply ensure your board is clean and borne dry, then afterward keep it upright to ensure it does not hold moisture.
+Simply ensure your board is clean and borne dry, then afterward, keep it upright to ensure it does not hold moisture.
 Most chopping boards last longer, but the level of maintenance also determines this.
-Always check the size of the cuttings on the surface of the board to examine the level of damage done to it.
-This can assist you to know whether you are to replace the board or to re-oil it.
+Finally, always check the size of the cuttings on the surface of the board to examine the level of damage done to it.
+This can assist you in knowing whether you are to replace the board or to re-oil it.

 Summary